TinkerersLab-IITGN/TL-website/README.md

 # TL-website
-This is our brand new Tinkerers' Lab website. <br>
+This is our upgraded new Tinkerers' Lab website. <br>
 This repository contains the codes and files used for development of the NodeJs based website.